-In accordance with the schedule above, the grantee shall furnish to the grantor a detailed written report on the use of the grant as well as an appraisal of the program results under the grant for the reporting period.
+In accordance with the schedule above, the grantee shall furnish to the grantor a detailed written report on the use of the grant, as well as, an appraisal of the program results for which the grant was provided.
 The format of the financial section of these reports should be consistent with that of the attached budget, if any, and should show a comparison of the actual to budgeted expenditures.